SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

                 case CarriageReturn = '\r'
             }

-Here, the raw values for an ``enum`` called ``ASCIIControlCharacter`` are declared to be of type ``Char`` (short for *single character*), and are set to equal some common ASCII control character values.
+Here, the raw values for an ``enum`` called ``ASCIIControlCharacter`` are declared to be of type ``Char`` (short for *single character*), and are set to equal some of the more common ASCII control character values.
+Values of type ``Char`` are used to store single Unicode characters, and are marked up using single quote marks (``'``) rather than double quote marks (``"``), to distingush them from strings. (``Char`` values are described in more detail in :doc:`Strings`.)

-Values of type ``Char`` are used to store single Unicode characters.
-They are marked up using single quote marks (``'``) rather than double quote marks (``"``), to distingush them from strings. ``Char`` values are described in more detail in :doc:`Strings`.
+Note that raw values are not the same as associated values.
+Raw values are set to pre-populated values when the ``enum`` is defined in your code, like the ASCII codes above.
+Associated values are only set when you create a new variable based on one of the ``enum`` members.

+Raw values can be strings, characters, or any of the integer or floating-point number types.
+Each raw value must be unique within its ``enum`` declaration.
 When integers are used for raw values, they auto-increment if no value is specified for some of the enumeration members.
 The enumeration below defines the first seven chemical elements, and uses raw integer values to represent their atomic numbers:

 .. testcode:: optionals